Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

 As you can see the hashmap of a *key* is computed with `_mix(key) & (size-1)`.
 This allows us to brute-force a good amount of keys for each hash.
 Keep in mind we only need `floor(8192 * 0.9) - 1` as we do not want to trigger rehashing.

 Regarding our *requirement 2.*, we can ensure this by targeting the page that we added last.
 If all pages we add collide we are guaranteed for it to be added at the end.
-As for *requirements 3. and 4.*, since we are working with a map of size `8192` with an actual limit of `7372-1` elements I believe trying to remove 1000 pages somewhere in the middle should be more than enough.
+As for *requirements 3. and 4.*, since we are working with a map of size `8192` with an actual limit of `7372-1` elements I believe trying to remove 1000 pages from the end should be more than enough.

 ## Exploit